 If you want your oats to be portable, portion into containers.
 Otherwise just cover the bowl and refrigerate.
 These keep for 3-4 days when covered in the refrigerator.

-Serve chilled or warm slightly.
+Serve chilled or you can also warm it up in the microwave, too.
 Top with granola or nuts, if desired.